Pakistan summons US envoy over Biden 'most dangerous nation' remark

 The warnings by the US -- which considers China its preeminent global competitor -- have repeatedly been brushed aside by Pakistan.

-Nuclear-armed Pakistan this week abstained from a United Nationals General Assembly vote to condemn Russia's annexation of parts of Ukraine, despite a major US diplomatic push to seek clearer condemnation of Moscow.
+Pakistan this week abstained from a United Nations General Assembly vote to condemn Russia's annexation of parts of Ukraine, despite a major US diplomatic push to seek clearer condemnation of Moscow.

 © 2022 AFP